mikeleo03/SpringBoot-Angular-Software-Documentation/Week 08/Lecture 13/Assignment 03/README.md

-    description VARCHAR(255),         -- Description or label for the API key created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,  -- Timestamp of creation updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP, -- Timestamp of last update active BOOLEAN DEFAULT TRUE       -- Status to enable or disable the API key );
+    description VARCHAR(255),         -- Description or label for the API key created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,  -- Timestamp of creation updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP, -- Timestamp of last update active BOOLEAN DEFAULT TRUE,      -- Status to enable or disable the API key last_used_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,  -- Last time the API key was used username VARCHAR(255)             -- Username associated with the API key );
 ```